pckerneis/BytebeatCloud/renderer/README.md

 - Audio rendering logic: `../src/utils/audio-render.ts`
 - Expression types: `../src/model/expression.ts`
 - WAV export wrapper: `./src/wav-export.ts` (renderer-specific, uses shared rendering)

+### Smart Re-rendering

+The worker uses SHA-256 signatures to detect when posts need re-rendering.
+A signature is calculated from:

+- `expression` - the bytebeat code
+- `mode` - audio mode (uint8, int8, float)
+- `sample_rate` - sample rate in Hz
+- `prerender_duration` - render duration in seconds

+When any of these properties change, the signature changes and the post is automatically re-rendered on the next worker cycle.

 ## Setup